LoQiseaking69/LoQiseaking69/README.md

 ## Collaborations
 - Keen to synergize on transformative models and diverse network architectures.

+anyone with exerience modeling reinforcement learning models for binomial distributions or multimodel systems, I welcome the assistance toward improving this:

 ## Connect
 - 📫 Reach out to me at [my E-Mail](mailto:Reel0112358.13@proton.me)